-- Track change feedback on electronic copies - Written feedback on hard copies - Reiterations of projects - PharmAcademic "Feedback for Resident" using one of the tools (Documentation of Verbal Feedback, Written Feedback, or Generate a formative assessment), if appropriate - Calendar of scheduled meeting times with preceptor - B. Summative Evaluation - The summative evaluation tool will be implemented for all learning experienceevaluations.
+- 1. The summative evaluation tool will be implemented for all learning experienceevaluations.
 At the end of a learning experience, the learning experience preceptor will complete a summative evaluation of the resident's performance.
 The resident will evaluate the preceptor and the learning experience.
 The Learning Experience Descriptions with Activities will be used as a guide for completing the summative evaluation. - 2.
 The resident will complete a self-evaluation, as required by ASHP program guidelines or as requested by their preceptor using the development plan, summative evaluation tool, and the Learning Experience Descriptions with Activities prior to meeting with the preceptor to review the Summative Evaluation completed by the preceptor.
-Preceptors will discuss with residents differences between preceptors' evaluations of residents' performance and self-evaluations performed by residents. - 3.
-The resident is encouraged to provide feedback to the preceptor during the evaluation process to enhance communications and to improve the skills of the preceptor. - 4.
+Preceptors will discuss with residents differences between preceptors' evaluations of residents' performance and self-evaluations performed by residents. - The resident is encouraged to provide feedback to the preceptor during the evaluation process to enhance communications and to improve the skills ofthe preceptor. - 4.
 Summative evaluations are to be completed in a timely manner, preferably on the last dayof the learning experience, but no later than 7 days beyond the last day of thelearning experience.
 Most learning experiences are one of the following durations: 1 month, 6 weeks, 12 weeks, 6 months, or the full year.
 If the learning experience lasts for the entire residency year the evaluations are to be completed quarterly.
 Learning experiences lasting 4-6 weeks are evaluated at the end as defined above or more often as determined by the RPD.
 Learning experiences lasting longer than six weeks, but less than 12 months should be evaluated more than once and at no greater than 3 month intervals. - 5.
-The RPD will receive, review, comment, and sign the summative evaluations of each learning experience. - 6.
-The RPD will also meet with the resident and learning experience preceptorsto review resident progress toward goals and objectives on a regular basis.
+The RPD will receive, review, comment, and sign the summative evaluations of each learning experience. - The RPD will also meet with the resident and learning experience preceptorsto review resident progress toward goals and objectives on a regular basis.